spectare/spectare-nl/content/post/there-is-no-fight.md

 He asked me what my top 5 elements for selection would be.

-We ended up that a single question to answer should be enough: will the whole team take the responsibility to make this choice a success ?
+We ended up that a single question to answer should be enough.
+Will the whole team take the responsibility to make this choice a success ?

 Sometimes the actual technology matters, most of the times, it matters more that ownership is at the right spot.